jorander/pjdci/README.md

 In addition DCI strives to make the implementation of a use-case clear and easy to reason about.
 It is achieved through separating the logic in the use-case from the simple data-model of the system by factoring all code implementing a specific use-case into a single context.
 This provides for no need to walk-through a numerous set of domain classes to trace the execution path of a single use-case.
-This DCI-implementation makes it possible to achieve in plain Java.
+This is a really strong position in the discussion on "use-case centric architecture" that, among others, Robert C Martin (Uncle Bob) has propagated for.
+In really short terms it means that the use-case implementations should be at the center of the application and clearly distinguishable.
+They should also be independent of the surroundings, the delivery mechanism, which Uncle Bob happens to call "a detail".
+To achieve this, it is important not to let any logic, explicit or implicit, leak out of the use-case implementation.
+This DCI-implementation makes this possible to achieve, in plain Java.

 #### Issues
 Since Java, the language, has its set of limitations there are a few issues with this implementation compared to implementations in other languages.
 - Object equality must be tested through the well known equals()-method, not by '=='.
 This is, in my opinion, not a real issue since alla Java programmers know that idiom.
+However, there are certain Java system calls, like synchronized and possibly others, that uses '==' for comparison.
+These calls would see role players and role objects as different objects.
+However, this risk can be mitigated by handling all such calls outside the Context, then only using role player objects.
 - Role player objects need to have a special implementation of the equals()-method, since the DCI-implementation, must account for comparisons between role objects and role player objects.
 This is further described in the documentation of the 'RolePlayer' interface and the 'AbstractRolePlayer'.